-During the year, the Company entered into the loan agreements with SFund International Investment Fund Management Limited, a substantial Shareholder of the Company, pursuant to which SFund International Investment Fund Management Limited had agreed to provide the loan to the Company in the total amount of HK\$28,000,000, at interest rate of 8% per annum with a term of 5 years.
+As at 31 December 2021, the loan agreements with SFund International Investment Fund Management Limited, a substantial Shareholder of the Company, pursuant to which SFund International Investment Fund Management Limited had agreed to provide the loan to the Company amounting to HK\$30,000,000, at interest rate of 8% per annum with a term of 5 years.
 SFund International Investment Fund Management Limited holds 139,200,000 shares, representing 29% of the issued share capital of the Company.
-For the year ended 31 December 2020, the interest expenses in relation to the SFund International Investment Fund Management Limited was HK\$1,583,000.
+For the year ended 31 December 2021, the interest expense in relation to the SFund International Investment Fund Management Limited was HK\$2,396,000.